asterictnl-lvdw/M365SAT/README.md

 ```
 Linux has been fully tested and reported working with the latest modules available as stated March 7th 2025.

-### 3.2 Method 1: Install-Module
-This method is coming in the next major release

 ## 4. How-To-Use
-M365SAT is very easy to use.
-There are two main ways of executing M365SAT:
+M365SAT can be run the following ways

-1. Using the M365SATTester.ps1 script
+1. M365SATTester.ps1 (Recommended)
-2. Executing Get-M365SATReport after importing the M365SAT modules
+2. Get-M365SATReport (Not-Recommended)

 ### 4.1 Necessary Privileges to Run
 M365SAT requires fewer permissions compared to its predecessor, 365Inspect+.
 The following permissions are sufficient to run a successful audit: